taylor-ortiz/dataexpert-data-engineering-capstone/README.md

 <details>
 <summary id="merge-individual-crime-rankings"><strong>Step 3: Merge Individual Crime Rankings to Form a Unified Crime Tier County Rank</strong></summary>
 <br/>

 After calculating individual crime tiers for each of the 7 selected crime categories, the next step is to merge these rankings into a single unified score per county.
-This unified score, referred to as the **overall crime tier**, is computed by averaging the individual tiers for each county, then rounding the result to the nearest whole number.
-The process is accomplished by:
+This unified score, referred to as the **overall crime tier**, is computed by averaging the individual tiers for each county and then rounding the result to the nearest whole number.
+The process involves the following steps:

 - **Unioning the Individual Tables:**
   All individual crime tier tables (e.g., for property destruction, burglary, larceny/theft, etc.) are combined using a `UNION ALL`.
 Each record is tagged with its corresponding table name for identification.

 - **Pivoting and Aggregating Data:**
   The combined dataset is grouped by county.
-For each crime category, the query selects the crime tier, and then computes an average of these tiers across all categories.
+For each crime category, the query extracts the crime tier and computes the average of these tiers across all categories.

 - **Final Ordering:**
-  The unified table is then sorted by the overall crime tier in descending order, highlighting counties with the highest aggregated crime tiers.
+  The resulting unified table is sorted by the overall crime tier in descending order, thereby highlighting counties with the highest aggregated crime tiers.

 Below is the SQL query that performs these operations: